-Foundations in Qualitative Methods
+Foundations in Qualitative Research Methods

-This module provides a conceptual overview of the various approaches and debates associated with theory and practice of qualitative research.
+This module provides a conceptual overview of the various approaches and debates associated with the theory and practice of qualitative research.
 It examines a range of contrasting perspectives on the design of research including problem identification, selection and sampling, and analysis.

 Research ethics, and the role of the researcher in generating qualitative data, are key themes which run through the module.
 Specific consideration is given to the ways in which qualitative and quantitative approaches may be seen as complementary, and the use of mixed methods.

 The module will also cover the ways in which qualitative research can be evaluated.
 The module will also facilitate dialogue between members of different social science disciplines, to give an understanding of how some issues or practices may be viewed differently from different disciplinary perspectives.

 Fundamentals of Quantitative Analysis

 - An understanding of statistical analysis methods, using topics and datasets from empirical social science literature